willybrauner/debug/README.md

 ## Motivation

-`@wbe/debug` as been build in order to be as light as possible and for the personal challenge to coding a debugger, for terminal and browser, as the same way of the great visionmedia/debug tool.
+`@wbe/debug` was built in order to be as light as possible and for the personal challenge to coding a debugger, for terminal and browser, as the same way as the great visionmedia/debug tool.

 ## Installation